Your code is already documented

 1

-Gitian scans your repository for .obsidian/ directories to locate documentation vaults.
-Multiple vaults at different depths are fully supported.
+Gitian scans your repository for docs/ and .docs/ directories to locate documentation.
+Multiple docs directories at any depth are merged into a single view.

 Source